Last Updated: December 15, 2024

 As mentioned throughout this Activity or chapter, a central purpose of Microsoft Project is to validate the primary constraints of time, cost, scope, work, and resources.

 In this exercise, you will enter your initial time, cost, and work constraints.
-Scope and resource constraints are validated as the plan is developed.
+As the plan is developed, scope and resource constraints will be validated.

 In addition, this will be your first introduction to several features in Microsoft Project, such as: